 This is no universal answer to this question.
-Typically 1 to 3 injections.
+Typically one to three injections.
 Much of this depends on the chronicity and location of your problem.
-Some patients can successfully be treated with one injection while others require multiple injections over a time period to eliminate or reduce pain to an acceptable level.
+Some patients can successfully be treated with one injection, while others require multiple injections over a time period to eliminate or reduce pain to an acceptable level.

 How long does PPR take to perform?

 Depending on the number of areas being treated, most procedures will be completed in 30 – 45 minutes.